NorthStarUAS/ImageAnalysis/scripts/README.md

 # 6. Render Results

-  ## 6a-render-model.py
+  ## 6a-render-model1.py

-  Fits a 2d polygon surface through the optimized feature set.
-Then project the camera images onto this surface.
+  Bins the covered region into a grid.
+Iterates through the fitted features and sorts them into corresponding x,y bins.
+Find the average elevation per bin.
+Then fill in the empty bins based on average of neighbor bin elevations.

+  For each image, create an 8 by 8 grid model and project this grid onto the binned surface.

-  Optionally can project onto the SRTM surface, but surface inaccuracies lead to edge mismatches.
+  Optionally can project onto a flat plane or the SRTM surface, but surface inaccuracies lead to edge mismatches.
 This is where dense mesh construction has an advantage, but the dense mesh may not be the best tool for every application.

   The quality of this result hinges on the accuracy of the surface approximation versus the true surface.

+  ## 6a-render-model2.py

+  Loosely follow the approach of 6b-delauney5.py.
+Create a per image Delaunay mesh of fitted features.
+This mesh will be a convex hull of features found/matched within each imaage.
+Also include proper textures and texture coordinates.
+This should give accurate texture placement and surface elevations for the points in the sparse mesh.

+  Outside of the convex hull, generate a secondary model to cover the remaining area of the image ... project the corners/edges onto a surface approximation and alpha blend away the extreme edges.

   ## 6b-delaunay3.py